cesarlopezt/dental-clinic-appointments/README.md

 # dental-clinic-appointments
 Django website for a Project Management final project

+Standards:
+* When working on a new feature
+  1. Create a branch with the form `feature/{name-of-feature}`
+  2. Once the progress is ready open a Pull Request on github and ask Cesar to review it.

 Setup:
 1. `py venv env`